Michelle N Schroeder

 This narrative statement is guided by the Department of Pharmacy Practice Tenure and Promotion Evaluation Elaborations document and the University of Toledo Guidelines for Faculty Evaluation of Tenure and Promotion document.

-I completed a PGY-1 Residency in Community Pharmacy at The University of Toledo College of Pharmacy and Pharmaceutical Sciences in partnership with the Kroger Co. from 2011-2012.
-In 2012, I was hired at The University of Toledo as a Clinical Lecturer in the Department of Pharmacy Practice.
-During my four years as a lecturer, my primary roles and responsibilities were teaching in the PharmD skills lab series of courses, in clinical practice providing diabetes education services, research related to clinical practice, and serving on the Curriculum Committee.
-Upon transitioning to tenure-track in July 2016, I continued with these responsibilities, as they supported the needs of the College for experiential training of students and aligned with my research focus at the time.
+I completed a PGY-1 Residency in Community Pharmacy at The University of Toledo College of Pharmacy and Pharmaceutical Sciences in partnership with The Kroger Co. from 2011–2012.
+In 2012, I joined The University of Toledo as a Clinical Lecturer in the Department of Pharmacy Practice.
+During my four years as a lecturer, my primary responsibilities included teaching in the PharmD skills laboratory curriculum, providing diabetes education services through clinical practice, conducting practice-related research, and serving on the Curriculum Committee.
+Upon transitioning to a tenure-track faculty position in July 2016, I continued these responsibilities as they aligned with College needs for experiential training and supported my research focus at that time.

 selected publications